chethanmandya/Android-Interview-Questions/README.md

 ## Explain object serialization and how to implement it in Java.

 Serialization is the process of converting an object into a sequence of bytes which can be persisted to a disk Or database Or Can be sent through streams.
 The reverse process of creating object from sequence of bytes is called deserialization.
 Java objects are serializable if its class or any of its classes implements java.io.serializable Or subinterface java.io.Externalizable interface.
-	ObjectInputStream and ObjectOutputStream
+Examples are ObjectInputStream and ObjectOutputStream

 ## What is Serializable?